D4rkm4g1c/AzureSecuritySuite/README.md

 2. **Commercial Use Prohibited:** Commercial use, redistribution, or employer use without explicit written permission is strictly prohibited.

-3. **Personal Development:** This software was developed independently during personal time using personal resources.
+3. **Personal Development:** This software was developed independently during personal time.

 4. **No Employer Rights:** No employer, company, or third party has any rights, title, or interest in this software.

-5. **License Violations:** Unauthorized use may result in legal action to protect the copyright holder's rights.
+5. **License Violations:** Unauthorised use may result in legal action to protect the copyright holder's rights.

 ### Usage Terms:
 - ✅ **Personal Use:** Allowed for personal learning and portfolio purposes